-SharePoint 2013 on Windows Azure Infrastructure
+Planning for SharePoint 2013 on Azure Infrastructure Services

-There is no generic, one size fits all farm design.
+There is no generic, one-size-fits-all farm design.
 Farms deployed in different organizations may be appear similar and may have the same number of farm servers, but close examination will show that there are key differences between any two farms.
-(Later in this article we describe generic topology patterns that will help you design a farm.)
+Later in this article we describe generic topology patterns that will help you design a farm.

 The following elements are fundamental to farm planning and design:

-Functions and features – Determine the functions that you want the farm to provide, and identify the features required to provide the functions.
+Functions and features Determine the functions that you want the farm to provide, and identify the features required to provide the functions.

-Services and service applications – Determine the services and service applications that are needed for the features that you intend to use.
+Services and service applications Determine the services and service applications that are needed for the features that you intend to use.

-Intended use – The goal for deploying the farm or its intended use determine the level of planning and type of design that is needed.
+Intended use The goal for deploying the farm or its intended use determine the level of planning and type of design that is needed.
 For example, a product evaluation farm, developer farm, and pre-production test farm have a different user base, different functional requirements, and different sizing requirements.

+A farm topology diagram uses tiers, which are just a convenient way to organize or categorize farm servers.
+Tier membership is based on server roles, which describe the features or services that a server provides.
+It is important to note that servers in a tier may host the same services or subsets of the same service.
+This is fairly common in very large SharePoint farms where high availability and load balancing are design goals.
 With the exception of servers in the database tier, servers in the other tiers are loosely coupled.
 This means that it is relatively easy to move servers between tiers to accommodate workload spikes or to replace a server that is failing.

 Sometimes referred to as the backend database tier, the servers in this tier are dedicated to hosting the database server instance that handles every aspect of SharePoint farm content, farm configuration data, and the service application databases.

-|There are cases where organizations share the database server with more than one application to host databases.
-Because this can cause significant performance and capacity issues, as a best practice we recommend dedicating the database server to SharePoint.|
+|There are cases where organizations share the database server with more than one application that uses SQL server.
+Because this can cause significant performance and capacity issues, as a best practice we recommend using a dedicated database server for SharePoint.|

 The following examples show how SharePoint can be deployed on one or more servers using tiered topologies and server roles to implement a farm design that meets specific goals and objectives.